New Mexico Alcohol and Drug Use Statistics

 Drug and Alcohol Laws in New Mexico

-New Mexico is among the hardest-hit areas in the country by substance misuse and has enacted various laws and bills to help reduce the damage done by drugs and alcohol.
+New Mexico is among the hardest-hit areas in the country by substance abuse and has enacted various laws and bills to help reduce the damage done by drugs and alcohol.

 New Mexico Harm Reduction Program: Created in 1997 and updated in 2017, the New Mexico Harm Reduction Program helps provide access to sterile needles and Naloxone to people addicted to intravenous drugs.11 In 2016, they exchanged over eight million needles and successfully reversed 1,222 opiate overdoses in New Mexico.